Google values honesty and fairness, so we don’t allow the promotion of products that are designed to enable dishonest behavior.

 Here's more detail about each violation and what you can do if your item is disapproved or your Merchant Center account is warned or suspended:

 Items that don't comply with this policy may be disapproved.
-When an item is disapproved, it won't be eligible to serve on Google Shopping.
-If the item doesn't comply with Google Shopping policies, it should be removed from your product data.
+When an item is disapproved, it won't be eligible to serve in Shopping ads or free listings on Google.
+If the item doesn't comply with Shopping ads policies, it should be removed from your product data.

 For most violations, we'll send you a warning email detailing the policy violation and give you 7 calendar days to update your product data.